cosmoscout/vista/VistaCoreLibs/VistaDeviceDrivers/VistaSDL2ControllerDriver/README.md

 # SDL2 Controller Support

 This document describes how different controllers work in different configurations.
-Even though SDL2 tries to support each controllers features there are some differences.
+Even though SDL2 tries to support each controller's features there are some differences.

 ## SDL2 Controller Usage